Restoring Images Captured in Arbitrary Hybrid Adverse Weather Conditions in One Go: Introduction

-To tackle the aforementioned problems, in this paper, we propose a novel unified framework RAHC and a new hybrid dataset HAC to restore arbitrary hybrid adverse weather conditions in one go (Fig. \ref{figure1}(d)).
-For the framework RAHC, there are three innovations for defeating the above limitations.
-(1) Multi-Head Blend Block (MHBB) for multi-weather degradation representation: the multi-head mechanism overriding the blend operator of convolution and attention can provide multiple ``representation subspaces” \cite{vaswani2017attention} as well as complementary feature for multi-weather learning.
-(2) Reconstruction vectors aided restoration for hybrid conditions with limited image constituents retention: we propose using discrete representations from the Codebook \cite{esser2021taming} pre-trained on large-scale natural images to.
-These discrete representations, which we refer to as reconstruction vectors, can provide additional visual content cues to auxiliary the reconstruction of realistic and clean output.
-(3) Output space discrimination for efficient arbitrary hybrid conditions restoration: we design a simple multilabel-classification discriminator from the output space to encourage the restoration network to learn degradation-agnostic repair capabilities, which enable RAHC to flexibly handle diverse hybrid scenarios without requiring complex strategies or modules.
-Notably, this protocol can be seamlessly integrated into existing universal image restoration algorithms in a non-destructive manner, enhancing their performance in the all-in-one multi-weather removal setting.
+To tackle the aforementioned problems, in this paper, we propose a novel unified framework RAHC to restore arbitrary hybrid adverse weather conditions in one go (Fig. \ref{figure1}(d)).
+Specifically, we present three tailored designs to overcome the above limitations. (i) Multi-head blend block (MHBB) for multi-weather degradation representation: the multi-head mechanism overriding the blend operator of convolution and attention can provide multiple ``representation subspaces” \cite{vaswani2017attention} as well as complementary features for hybrid multi-weather learning. (ii) Reconstruction vectors aided restoration (RVA) for hybrid conditions with limited image constituents retention: the discrete representations encapsulated in the Codebook \cite{esser2021taming} pre-trained on large-scale natural images which we refer to as reconstruction vectors, can provide additional visual content cues to auxiliary the reconstruction of realistic and clean output. (iii) Output space discrimination (OSD) for efficient arbitrary hybrid conditions restoration: we design a simple multilabel-classification discriminator from the output space to force the restoration network to learn degradation-independent repair capabilities which can flexibly cope with diverse hybrid scenarios without any complex strategies or modules.
+Especially noteworthy is that this protocol can be seamlessly integrated into existing universal image restoration algorithms boosting their performance in the all-in-one multi-weather removal setting.